benfjohnson/developer-dot/_posts/2016-09-28-new-rest-api-for-avatax.md

 Thanks for reading - we're looking forward to share more with you as this rollout continues!

---Ted Spence
-Director, AvaTax Core Engine
+--Ted Spence, Director, AvaTax Core Engine